- What is set point theory?

 One study on basketball players showed superior recovery and performance for those sleeping for ten hours per night compared to those sleeping for seven to eight hours.
 Although ten hours is probably difficult for many to achieve, this nevertheless indicates how important good sleep quality is.

 If you struggle to sleep, we advise reducing stimulant usage and using a sleep aid such as a ZMA supplement.
-For those with bigger budgets, recovery techniques like massage and physiotherapy are advised.
+We will discuss other supplement strategies for "fixing" cortisol and testosterone a little later.
+Meanwhile, for those with bigger budgets, recovery techniques like massage and physiotherapy are advised.
 At the very least, we recommend using a foam roller to help improve joint mobility and reduce muscle soreness.

 The problem is that when we diet, our body's recovery ability is compromised and an increase in physical work can delay recovery, leading to a loss of strength in the gym.